JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7947 days**.

-And here is a just a random fact -  **Many years ago, a fish was caught that was 33 inches long and seemed to be heavier than it should.
-When they cut the fish, fishermen found a full of bottle of ale inside it**.
+And here is a just a random fact -  **On September 7, 1997, the first flight of the F-22a occurred.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)